warriorone/DevCamp/HOL/dotnet/07-bot/README.md

     ![image](./media/azure-functions-bot/azure-portal-create-a-resource.png)

-1. Enter `translator` in the search box and click on `Translator Text API`.
+1. Enter `translator` in the search box and select `Translator Text API` from the search results.

     ![image](./media/azure-functions-bot/azure-portal-create-a-resource-search-translator.png)